MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     // The following Boolean is `true`.
     var sequenceEqual = fermionTerm0 == fermionTerm1;

-    // The change in sign is not compared above, but is an internally tracked
+    // The change in sign isn't compared above, but is an internally tracked
     // property of `FermionTerm`.
     int sign0 = fermionTerm0.Coefficient;
     var sign1 = fermionTerm1.Coefficient;